|

 Supreme Court by Governor Branstad in 1987, where he served until

 opting for senior status in 1998.
-Along the way, the members of
+In 2006, the firm

 acquired the practice of John Doran in Emmetsburg, who became an